The Leisure Society at Rough Trade East

 Photo: Benoît Barnéoud

-For further information about The Leisure Society and future events click here.
+For further information and future events visit The Leisure Society’s website here.

 Watch the video for Fight for Everyone here: